When the coronavirus pandemic hit, some pundits leapt to the conclusion that “the FIRE movement is dead, long live the FIRE movement!”

 That percentage is called your FIRE ratio — calculate it using our free FIRE calculator, along with a timeline for reaching financial independence.

 Start looking into more ways to invest for passive income.
 Research real estate vs. stocks for financial independence (hint: invest in both).
-Look into how to buy your first rental property, or buy fractional shares in a rental through Arrived Homes or our Co-Investing program.
-Explore passive real estate funds such as Streitwise, Fundrise, or Diversyfund.
+Look into how to buy your first rental property, or buy fractional ownership in properties through Arrived Homes, Ark7, or our Co-Investing program.
+Explore real estate funds such as Fundrise, or secured loan investments through Groundfloor or Concreit.

 Most of all, start designing your perfect life.
 That includes your job, your hours, the city and neighborhood where you live, the choice between telecommuting or in-person work, and your family life.